CESNET/dp3/docs/api.md

 In the v2 API, the EID is a query parameter:
 ```
-GET /entity/v2/ipv6_64prefix/snapshots?eid=2001:db8:f00::/64
+GET /v2/entity/ipv6_64prefix/snapshots?eid=2001:db8:f00::/64
 ```

 This works correctly because the entire EID value is passed as a query string.
+Query parameter values still need to be URL-encoded as usual; the examples below let `curl` handle encoding rather than constructing query strings manually.

 ---